 While the explanatory role of material causes is often minimized, there are some exceptions to this.
 One main set of exceptions have to do with cases in which we assume that the guiding causes are fixed and unchanging.
 In many situations these guiding factors are viewed as "structuring" causes, not just because they channel the system to a particular outcome, but because they are fixed and less likely to change, relative to other causes.
 For example, given a set of water channels or blood vessels, we commonly assume that these structures are fixed and we focus on whether the material cause (the liquid) is introduced into this system or not.
-In this set up, availability of the object or starting material is what causes the process to unfold.12 In fact, in biological contexts, organisms exploit this control of material causes-when they want production to stop they sequester starting materials and when they want it to ensue they make them available.
-This is similar to having a prepared sculptor but varying whether the marble starting material is available or not.
+In this set up, availability of the object or starting material is what causes the process to unfold.17 In biological contexts, organisms exploit this control of material causes-they sequester and release starting materials (such as glucose) as a way to stop and start biological processes (such as glycolysis), respectively.
+This is similar to having a ready sculptor but varying whether the marble starting material is available or not.
 When guiding causes are an assumed part of the background, or held fixed, causes with material continuity are viewed as having more causal responsibility.

-Causes with material continuity are associated with a unique explanatory perspective, which focuses on some material object and how it changes over time.
+Causes with material continuity are associated with a unique explanatory perspective that focuses on some material object and how it changes over time.
 These causes are more likely to arise in domains in which: there are material objects of interest, these objects have some stability within a relevant time-frame, and these objects undergo changes that are reliable, repeatable, and generalizable.
 As illustrated by the examples discussed in this section, causes with this feature arise in many scientific and ordinary life contexts.